The photographic studio of C.J.L. Vermeulen

 The first studio was located at No. 11 and later on Toussaintkade No. 20, where Studio Simoncini is now located.

-The building where the balletschool is located was built in 1893, the first stone was laid by Bram and David Vermeulen.
+The building where the balletschool is located was built in 1893.
+The photo studio was added later, the first stone of the photo studio was laid by Bram and David Vermeulen.

 During the crisis years around 1933-34, the only remaining photo shop on the Toussainkade of the Vermeulen family was taken over by Antonius Gerardus Weiler (1886 – 1987).
 He was the first “servant” at Mr Vermeulen and married his daughter Grietje Vermeulen.

 In 1970 the Simoncini family moved into the building on the Toussaintkade.
-The photo studio was equipped with a barre and mirrors and is still in its original condition to this day.
+The photo studio was equipped with a barre, a piano and mirrors and is still in its original condition to this day.
 The large windows, the soft green colors and the nostalgic wooden floor give the studio a special romantic and warm atmosphere.